Tom Ewell: Career

 He enjoyed other film successes, including The Lieutenant Wore Skirts with Sheree North and The Girl Can't Help It (both 1956) opposite Jayne Mansfield.
 In The Girl Can't Help It, Julie London appears as a mirage to Tom Miller (Ewell) singing her signature song, "Cry Me a River".
 He played Abel Frake in the 1962 version of the Rodgers and Hammerstein musical State Fair.
 In 1956, at the Coconut Grove Playhouse, he co-starred with Bert Lahr in the U.S. premiere of Waiting for Godot.

 However, as his film and theater careers seemed to have reached their peaks, he turned his attention to television.
 Over several years, he played guest roles in numerous series, and received an Emmy Award nomination for his continuing role in Baretta.
 His final acting performance was in a 1986 episode of Murder, She Wrote.

 From September 1960 to May 1961, Ewell starred in his own television series, in the self-titled The Tom Ewell Show, which lasted for one season.

 In 1970, Ewell played Hoy Valentine in The Men From Shiloh (the rebranded name of The Virginian) in the episode titled "With Love, Bullets and Valentines".
 In the mid-1970s, Ewell enjoyed popular success with a recurring role as retired veteran policeman Billy Truman in the 1970s Emmy-winning TV series Baretta.
 Ewell appeared in 36 episodes of the television-cop series, which starred Robert Blake as Detective Tony Baretta, until its end in 1978.
 In 1979, he was a guest star on the television series Taxi.
 Ewell also co-starred from 1981 to 1982 as the drunken town doctor in the short-lived television series Best of the West.

 Personal life and death

 On March 18, 1946, he married Judy Abbott, daughter of Broadway director George Abbott; the short-lived marriage ended in divorce a year later.
 Ewell then married Marjorie Sanborn on May 5, 1948; they had a son, Taylor.

 Ewell died of undisclosed causes at the Motion Picture Country House and Hospital on September 12, 1994.
 His widow, Marjorie, said he had suffered a long series of illnesses.
-Ewell was also survived by his adopted son, Taylor (November 2, 1954), and by his mother, Martine Yewell Tompkins (1889–1998), who lived in Curdsville, Kentucky, where she died at age 109.
+Ewell was also survived by his son, Taylor (known as Tate Ewell, born November 2, 1954), and by his mother, Martine Yewell Tompkins (1889–1998), who lived in Curdsville, Kentucky, where she died at age 109.